jthernandez999/jthernandez999/README.md

 ### Hello World!👋

- I am a Full Stack Web Developer and Software Engineer currently located in the suburbs of the city of Los Angeles.
+ I am a Full Stack Web Engineer currently located in the suburbs of the city of Los Angeles.

 I thrive on overcoming challenges.
 My boundless passion and relentless determination drive me to set ambitious goals and consistently exceed expectations.